ovcr-Darktooth/unite-random/README.md

 ~~4. comfey~~

-5. zacian and new held items will be released so i will add those soon
+~~5. zacian and new held items will be released so i will add those soon~~